West Nordic Capital Fund

 Management of the Fund

-The Office of the Mayor and Chief Executive Officer at Reykjavík City Hall manages the Fund on behalf of the City of Reykjavík, including communications with applicants and grant recipients in Reykjavík.
+The Office of the Mayor and Chief Executive Officer at Reykjavík City Hall manages the Fund's Reykjavík branch, including communication with applicants and grant recipients in Reykjavík.
 The City Council in Tórshavn in the Faroe Islands is responsible for overseeing the payment of grants, as well as the preparation and review of annual accounts and reports.